Hello Blog World.

 Alpha Carotene: antioxidant; used to make Vitamin A, may slow the aging process

-Beta Carotene: antioxidant; also used to make vitamin A, help fight against UV light-caused skin aging
+Beta Carotene: antioxidant; also used to make vitamin A, helps fight against UV light-caused skin aging

 Potassium: increases cell production; without it, skin becomes dry